 Extra General Supplies Utilized in the Bathroom

 If you go to a wholesale store to purchase bathroom supplies, you may have a stockpile of toothbrushes, toothpaste, toilet paper, and tissues.
-Bins with drawers work nicely with deep shelves (Affiliate Link) in your linen closet for these items.
+Bins with drawers work nicely with deep shelves (affiliate) in your linen closet for these items.
 Bins with lids also work well for toothbrushes and toothpaste.
-Keeping the bulk toilet paper rolls (Affiliate Link) on the top shelves (Affiliate Link) works great.
+Keeping the bulk toilet paper rolls (affiliate) on the top shelves (affiliate) works great.
 I find that removing the packaging allows for easy access when you need it most.

 Laundry Baskets